robindemourat/cassiopeia-archive/README.md

 Designed and developped by Robin de Mourat (Université Rennes 2) and Donato Ricci (Sciences Po Paris) with the help of Benjamin Ooghe-Tabanou and his incredible [gazouilloire](https://github.com/medialab/gazouilloire) for tweets retrieving.

-Cassiopeia was first tested in May 2015  during the event ["make it work"](http://www.nanterre-amandiers.com/2014-2015/make-it-work-le-theatre-des-negociations/), a huge-scale students' simulation of the climate negociation that have been held in Paris some months later.
+Cassiopeia was first tested in May 2015  during the event ["make it work"](http://www.nanterre-amandiers.com/2014-2015/make-it-work-le-theatre-des-negociations/), a huge-scale students' simulation of the COP21 climate negotiations that have been held in Paris some months later.

 Cassiopeia is the little sister of a former experiment named [Andromeda](http://www.densitydesign.org/research/andromeda-twitterwall/) and made with [Michele Mauri](http://www.densitydesign.org/person/michele-mauri) and [Valerio Pellegrini](https://www.behance.net/valeriopellegrini).